ballerina-platform/module-ballerina-os/docs/spec/spec.md

 _Owners_: @daneshk @MadhukaHarith92
 _Reviewers_: @daneshk
-_Created_: 2021/11/10
-_Updated_: 2021/11/10
+_Updated_: 2022/02/08
+_Edition_: Swan Lake
 _Issue_: [#2339](https://github.com/ballerina-platform/ballerina-standard-library/issues/2339)

 # Introduction
-The OS library is used to retrieve information about the operating system and its current users.
-It is part of Ballerina Standard Library.
-[Ballerina programming language](https://ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the OS standard library of [Ballerina language](https://ballerina.io/), which provides APIs to retrieve information about the operating system and its current users.

+The OS library specification has evolved and may continue to evolve in the future.
+Released versions of the specification can be found under the relevant Github tag.

+If you have any feedback or suggestions about the library, start a discussion via a [Github issue](https://github.com/ballerina-platform/ballerina-standard-library/issues) or in the [Slack channel](https://ballerina.io/community/).
+Based on the outcome of the discussion, specification and implementation can be updated.
+Community feedback is always welcome.
+Any accepted proposal which affects the specification is stored under `/docs/proposals`.
+Proposals under discussion can be found with the label `type/proposal` in Github.

+Conforming implementation of the specification is released and included in the distribution.
+Any deviation from the specification is considered a bug.

 # Contents